BETHEL IS A NEW AGE THEOLOGICAL BROTHEL

 Grave Soaking/Grave Sucking

 Bethel leaders and students of the Bethel School of Supernatural Ministry (BSSM) often visit graves of famous dead preachers whom they believe had miraculous power while they were alive.
 They do this hoping to receive “impartation” of anointing.
-Known as grave soaking or grave soaking, these folks engage in this demonic act believing they can “soak up” the spiritual anointing or “mantle” left behind by deceased Christians.
+Known as grave soaking or grave sucking, these folks engage in this demonic act believing they can “soak up” the spiritual anointing or “mantle” left behind by deceased Christians.

 Deuteronomy 18:9-14